 This song was not a favorite of mine back in my younger days, but one year it held so much meaning for me.
 It was like a light flicked on.

 the year was 2004 and it was my husband’s first year as an over the road truck driver.
+Truck driving had always been his passion, so when he learned about a fantastic job opportunity to join a transportation fleet, he was first in line to fill out the driver application form.
+Truck drivers are not always easy to recruit and nowadays haulage companies tend to use software to ease the hiring process.
+After a number of different interviews and tests though, the job was his!
 I was home alone with a one-year-old, three-year-old, a boisterous dog and a sassy kitty.
 I juggled work, toddlers, and all the household responsibilities plus making sure bills were paid.
 I received a phone call from him on December 23

 I received a phone call from him on December 23rd telling me he would be stuck in a bus depot in Chicago for Christmas.
 I was devastated.
 I needed my backup, my relief partner.
 I needed my husband home.
 We had been together since 1995 and had never spent a Christmas apart.
 I had no clue what to do or how to get him home.
 There was no way my husband was going to spend Christmas in a bus station.
 In my heartbroken state, I saw no way to get him home because the buses would be stopping on the 24th and not leave again until the 26th.